COS 484: Natural Language Processing

 2. Michael Collin's notes on HMMs

-4 Mon (2/17) Sequence models 2 1.
+4 Mon (2/17) Sequence models 2, video 1.
 Michael Collins's notes on MEMMs and CRFs

 2. Michael Collins's notes on CRFs